delta-exchange/just-the-docs/docs/tutorials/turbo-options.md

 $$Mark\ Price = absolute (Underlying\ asset\ price - Knockout\ Price)$$

-It is worth nothing that for Turbo call options, Underling asset price must always stay above the Knockout Price.
+It is worth noting that for Turbo call options, Underlying asset price must always stay above the Knockout Price.
 This is because a Turbo call option expires instantly when the Underlying asset price goes below the Knockout Price.

 Conversely, for Turbo put options, the Underlying asset price must always stay below the Knockout Price, as these options expire when Underlying asset price goes above the Knockout Price.